mickfuzz/phd4/_posts/thesis_chapters/2025-6-4-Methodology.md

 ## Discussion on Methodology

-### Discussion / Conclusion

-NOTE - WHAT KIND OF DISCUSSION WOULD BE NEEDED HERE?
-A RETURN TO POSSIBLE BARRIERS THAT THE METHODOLOGY AIMS TO OVER COME

-### Authenticity - creating value

-IS THIS NOT COVERED IN CHAPTER 3 - UNDER JUSTIFICATION OF APPROACH / THEORETICAL FRAMEWORK?

- Barab and colleagues discuss the importance of creating value in the world in their ecosystem approach [@barnett_ecosystem_2019].
- This mirrors authenticity in applied social approaches - PBL as applied method of - situated learning ontology.

-### On the emergent and mutual nature of the design and research process

-The experimental team consisted of Home Educating families .
-Learners acted as researcher participants to guide the next iteration of the game making program both directly and indirectly.

-STAGE ONE
-Direct input was through requests and informal feedback and structured end-of-course interviews.
-Indirect input came from research data in the form on the games participants created, my research journal entries on my interactions with and observations of participants and recorded audio and video data of the participants and their computer screen capture.

-**On potential of involvement of parents**

-The presence of parents adds significant opportunities.
-I propose that this informal and exploratory setting with the participation of engaged parents, young people and their access to family learning dynamics and wider expertise provides potentially fertile ground in the generation of resources and domain practices.
-I explore the potential of this theme in more detail in the conclusion of this thesis.

 ### How does this methodology relate to existing models of Change Laboratory & DBR and what does that add potentially